apache/tvm/docs/vta/install.md

 ## VTA Simulation-Only Installation

 You need [TVM installed](https://docs.tvm.ai/install/index.html) on your machine.
+For a quick and easy start, use the pre-built Docker image.
 VTA simulator is library will be built by default along with TVM.
 All you need to run the simulator is to add the vta library to your python path.